Southcentral Kansas

 Current Incentives for teacher candidates:

-Our base pay is one of the highest in the county and we offer benefits to all employees.
+Our base pay is the highest in the county and we offer benefits to all full time employees.
+We are resource rich and have incredible community support.

 District’s current salary schedule: